sunfounder/pidog/docs/source/openai.rst

 In the ``gpt_dog.py`` file, locate the following lines.
 You can modify these parameters to configure the STT language, TTS volume gain, and voice role.

-* **STT (Speech to Text)** refers to the process where the PiCar-X microphone captures speech and converts it into text to be sent to GPT.
+* **STT (Speech to Text)** refers to the process where the PiDog microphone captures speech and converts it into text to be sent to GPT.
 You can specify the language for better accuracy and latency in this conversion.

-* **TTS (Text to Speech)** is the process of converting GPT's text responses into speech, which is played through the PiCar-X speaker.
+* **TTS (Text to Speech)** is the process of converting GPT's text responses into speech, which is played through the PiDog speaker.
 You can adjust the volume gain and select a voice role for the TTS output.

 .. code-block:: python